hashicorp/vault/website/source/intro/getting-started/deploy.html.md

 After pasting in a valid key and confirming, you'll see that the Vault is still sealed, but progress is made.
 Vault knows it has 1 key out of 3.
-Due to the nature of the algorith, Vault doesn't know if it has the _correct_ key until the threshold is reached.
+Due to the nature of the algorithm, Vault doesn't know if it has the _correct_ key until the threshold is reached.

 Also notice that the unseal process is stateful.
 You can go to another